-How Do I Become a 4-H Club Advisor or Committee Member?
+How Do I Become a 4-H Volunteer?

 Adults interested in working with a club or in starting a club of their own must first go through the Ohio 4-H Volunteer Process.
 Ohio State University Extension does not recognize “parent or adult helpers” as approved volunteers in the organization.
 All individuals who are interested in volunteering through OSU Extension must adhere to the selection procedures.

-The following steps are required for the 2020 program year:
+The following steps are required: